claresudbery/clare-wiki-ably/pages/coding/webdev/jekyll/Jekyll-Troubleshooting.md

 - Issue: The search box appears top left instead of top right
 - Cause: Every time you run `jekyll serve` (`js`) in GitBash, extra windows stuff gets added to `Gemfile.lock` which is fine locally but doesn't work remotely.
+	- The *stuff* in question is a lot of new `mingw` versions of various gems, like this: `eventmachine (1.2.7-x64-mingw32)`.
+Also a new `x64-mingw32` entry is added in the `PLATFORMS` section at the bottom.
 - Solution: Revert any pushed changes to `Gemfile.lock`
 - Prevention: Never push changes to `Gemfile.lock`.
 I have a shortcut alias set up - just run `discard Gemfile.lock` on command line before changes are staged.
+- Note that in the end, due to other problems, I stopped pushing `Gemfile.lock` altogether.
+But sadly this did mean the formatting problem returned.
+At the time of writing I haven't fixed this yet.
+	- I'm guessing the problem is that some gem has been updated in a way that changes how layouts work (could well be an accessibility thing - screen readers work better if sidebars are on the left instead of the right).
+I probably just need to change some css / html somewhere.

 ## Jekyll installation for windows
 * Here: https://jekyllrb.com/docs/installation/windows/